Building a Pathway to

 Boston Public Schools have made literacy one of their top priorities for preparing students for the 21st Century.
 Tenacity strives to complement our students’ school day learning through our own literacy curriculum.
 In addition to the concrete literacy skills students need for academic success in all subjects, teaching literacy provides a pathway for focusing on life skills.
 Reading and writing allows children to find positive ways to express themselves and their stories, and to learn the connections between themselves and the broader community.

-In working with urban youth, Tenacity has witnessed firsthand the positive effects of extracurricular literacy programs.
+In working with Boston youth, Tenacity has witnessed firsthand the positive effects of extracurricular literacy programs.
 Our school year and summer programs complement the City of Boston’s Public Schools curriculum while promoting the lifelong enjoyment of reading, critical thought and group communication.
 We deliberately connect to the Massachusetts Department of Education’s Learning Standards in the Language, Reading and Literacy, and Composition strands.

 Tennis demands exceptional mental and physical capabilities from the individual athlete.
 On the practice court, the tennis player must objectively assess and address his own weaknesses to register real improvement.
 In match play, the successful player is both coach and student, creating and executing a strategy playing to his or her own strengths and the opponent’s weaknesses.